 I love being able to track my analytics and see which pins people love.
 With this information, I can expand on certain topics or create new Pinterest images for trending posts.

 There is an unspoken pinning rules that bloggers should follow when it comes to pinning on Pinterest.
 20% of your pins should be from your own site and 80% of your pins should be from someone else’s.
-There are many times throughout the day I am active on Pinterest, both through Tailwind and by pinning manually.
+There are many times throughout the day I am active on Pinterest, both through Tailwind (This is an affiliate link, which means I make a small commission on sales generated through such links) and by pinning manually.

-I also LOVE Canva.
+I also LOVE Canva (This is an affiliate link, which means I make a small commission on sales generated through such links).
 I used to struggle with blog images and taking my own photos.
 Even if I created a recipe that came out absolutely amazing, the photo never did it justice.
 I would be embarrassed to even post it.

 Nowadays, there are so many quality stock photos for free.
 I love stock photos.
 I know not everyone agrees with me, but for someone who rocks at web development and blogging but sucks at taking photos, this really fills that void.
 Please do not be afraid to use stock photos, especially if it helps you succeed.

 Ok, more about Canva…they make it possible to create professional custom images and designs.
 You can also upgrade your account to Premium for more incredible features.
 You really can’t go wrong with Canva.